 I am passionate about playing and teaching didgeridoo.
-Currently, I live, work, teach and play in Vancouver, BC, Canada where I meet with students privately in person and via Skype, offer interactive demonstrations, and perform with the world fusion collective Naad as well as other DJs and musical projects.
+I currently live, work, teach and play in Vancouver, BC, Canada where I meet with students privately in person and via Skype, offer interactive demonstrations, and perform with the world fusion collective Naad as well as with other DJs and in a range of musical projects.

 The meaning may or may not be obvious.
 My connection to it is multifaceted.
 Not only are breath and wood ultra important for didgeridoo playing, but the way they transform each other is really magical.
 The first time my teacher played for me during our first lesson, I had the feeling that his human voice and breath were being transmuted through this beautiful hollow piece of wood/earth into something much more mystical/spiritual/otherworldly, and I was transfixed.
 That first moment changed me.

 I quickly branched out into other instruments including the native flute, jaw harp, and percussion such as the asalatos, caxixi, djembe, cajon and udu.
-A brief stint working at Gandharva Loka, the world music store on Granville Island, introduced me to gongs, the sansula, chimes, and a range of otherworldly sounds.
+I started working at Gandharva Loka, the world music store on Granville Island, and there I was introduced me to gongs, the sansula, chimes, and a range of otherworldly sounds.
+My collection grows all the time!

-Now I enjoy playing for yoga classes, sound journeys, concerts and festivals of all kinds, with performances ranging from the BC Buddhist Festival to Starbelly Jam in the Kootenays, Luminosity and Blessed Coast in Squamish, and many more to come.
+Now I enjoy playing for yoga classes, sound journeys, concerts and festivals of all kinds, with past performances ranging from the BC Buddhist Festival to Starbelly Jam in the Kootenays, Luminosity, Blessed Coast in Squamish, opening for the Desert Dwellers with Raghunath Khe, and many more to come.

 And of course, I absolutely love teaching!
 Helping others learn to play gives me immense joy.